 Retention is a critical challenge for employers, and well-designed employee benefits insurance programs can make a significant difference.
 Employees who feel supported by benefits that address their needs—such as comprehensive health coverage or paid parental leave—are more likely to stay with their employer.

-While some companies offer tiered benefits based on tenure to incentivize loyalty, it’s equally important to provide attractive options from the start.
+While some companies with the best benefits offer tiered perks based on tenure to incentivize loyalty, it’s equally important to provide attractive options from the start..
 New hires will compare entry-level benefits with those of competitors or current employers.
 An inclusive package available from day one establishes trust and fosters long-term commitment.

 Satisfied employees tend to be more productive, and comprehensive employment benefits insurance contributes directly to job satisfaction.
 When employees can address health concerns without financial strain, they are less likely to experience presenteeism—a phenomenon where employees work despite being unwell, leading to reduced efficiency.